Awards – Due April 15

 The Professional Artist Award

 Established to acknowledge New Jersey artists whose body of work is recognized as significant.
-Click here to see eligibility requirements.
+Click here for eligibility requirements.

 Divisional Awards

 Established to honor those members who are actively involved in teaching visual art and whose teaching methodology and results are exceptional.
-An award may be presented to a teacher from each of the divisions: Elementary, Middle, High School and Higher Education.
-Click here to see eligibility requirements.
+An award may be presented to a teacher from each of the divisions: Elementary, Middle, High School, and Higher Education.
+Click here for eligibility requirements.

-Note: Division Award Recipients are expected to share their best practices/lesson with the membership at the Advisory Council’s Breakfast and a Workshop.
-Division Award Recipients will also be invited to lead a round table session for the division at our annual conference.
+*Division Award Recipients are expected to share a best practice lesson with the membership at the Advisory Council’s Breakfast and Workshop and may also be invited to lead a round table session for the division at our annual conference.

 National Art Honor Society Award